kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 # D417.27   Electronic components

 \(a\) *General.* The requirements in this section apply to each electronic component that contains piece-part circuitry and is part of a flight termination system, including each command receiver decoder.
-Each piece-part used in an electronic component must satisfy §417.309(b)(2) of this part.
+Each piece-part used in an electronic component must satisfy [[Volume 4/C Licensing/0417 Launch safety.md#§417.309   Flight safety system analysis.|§417.309]](b)(2) of this part.

-\(b\) *Response time.* Each electronic component's response time must be such that the total flight termination system response time, from receipt of a destruct command sequence to initiation of destruct output, is less than or equal to the response time used in the time delay analysis required by §417.221.
+\(b\) *Response time.* Each electronic component's response time must be such that the total flight termination system response time, from receipt of a destruct command sequence to initiation of destruct output, is less than or equal to the response time used in the time delay analysis required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.221   Time delay analysis.|§417.221]].

 \(c\) *Wire and connectors.* All wire and connectors used in an electronic component must satisfy section D417.31.